mustfkeskin/asd/README.md

 ![Example Item2Vec Result](Assets/item2vec_example.png)

 ### Pros
 * We dont need the product information.
-The page order the user navigates is enough for us
+The products that users navigate during the session will be sufficient.
 * Easily applicable
 * If we have millions of product we can use approximate nearest neighbour techniques like PQ, HNSW ... for faster search.
 Implementations of these algorithms can be found in the [Faiss](https://github.com/facebookresearch/faiss) library.